piskvorky/gensim/docs/_sources/tutorial.txt

 Quick Example
 -------------

-First, let's import gensim and create a small corpus of nine documents [1]_:
+First, let's import gensim and create a small corpus of nine documents and twelve features [1]_:

 >>> from gensim import corpora, models, similarities
 >>>